 “It’s been a while since you have heard from me, but I wanted to wish everyone a happy new year and to thank you for your love and support.
 Last year was definitely a year of self-reflection, challenges, and growth.
 It’s always those challenges which show you who you are and what you are capable of overcoming.
 Trust me, it’s not easy, but I am proud of the person I am becoming and look forward to the year ahead.
 Love you all.”

-5. When She Opened Up About the Importance of Therapy
+April 2019: She Spoke About the Importance of Therapy

 Selena, who’s been the face of designer brand Coach since 2016, spoke on the brand’s podcast “Dream it Real” in April 2019 and made a point to discuss the importance of therapy in her life.